nncntb9/Achievement-6-Global-Superstore-Project/README.md

 The data comprises Superstore data that is publicly available online at https://www.kaggle.com/datasets/apoorvaappz/global-super-store-dataset

 # Tools
 The project uses Tableau public and pandas for the analysis and visualization.
+A storyline for the analysis is available at https://public.tableau.com/app/profile/innocent.bayai/viz/GlabalSuperstoreProject-IB/GlobalSuperstoreProject?publish=yes

 # Executing Code
 The code is provide in the scripts folder.